v-scornell/MD-100T00-Windows10/Instructions/Labs/0301-Managing Windows 10 Settings.md

 18. At the PowerShell window, type the following command and then press **Enter**:

 ```
-Set-Location C:\Labfiles
+Set-Location E:\Labfiles
 ```

-13. At the PowerShell window, type the following and then press **Enter**:
+19. At the PowerShell window, type the following and then press **Enter**:

 ```
 .\Services.ps1
 ```

-14. Close all open windows and sign out of SEA-CL1.
+20. Close all open windows and sign out of SEA-CL1.

 **Results:** After completing the exercise you have learned how to manage Windows 10 using PowerShell and PowerShell scripts.